shubcodes/faces-demo/DEMO.md

 ## TIMEOUTS continued

 Finally, we'll add a timeout that lets the GUI decide what to do if the face service itself takes too long.
-We'll use Emissary for this (although we could've used Linkerd, since Emissary is itself in the mesh).

 When the GUI sees a timeout talking to the face service, it will just keep showing the user the old data for awhile.
 There are a lot of applications